Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Analytical solution

-where the right-hand-side of this expression is exactly the scale factor for a Universe with $w=1/3$, with the correct normalization $a(\eta_{\rm end})=1$, and we have again taken into account that $\mathcal{O}(N_{\rm hyp})\sim 1$.
-Note that such an approximation stops being valid at large times $\eta\sim e^{N_{\rm hyp}}/H$, when one needs to use the left-hand side of the expression.
+where the right-hand-side is exactly the scale factor for a radiation-dominated universe, compare to the last line in Eq.~\eqref{eq:a}.
+Note that the last approximation stops being valid at large times $\eta\sim e^{N_{\rm hyp}}/H$ and one needs to use the middle expression instead.
 This is the case below, when we obtain an analytical estimate for $\eta_{\rm kin}$.